Plan Review Services

 Regular Plan Review:

 Regular plan review is for all projects that require more than approximately 15 minutes to review.
-Multiple plan sets shall be submitted and will be forwarded to appropriate city departments for review and approval.
+Digital plan sets shall be submitted and will be forwarded to appropriate city departments for review and approval.
 The plans are placed in the queue of each respective city department to be reviewed in the order they were received.
 Please see the digital review submittal link for more information.

 • 4-sets of complete plans, 2-sets of calculations and Title 24 energy calculations, and 3-sets of soils report (if applicable) are required